Mommyheads: History

-In 2021, Jackie Simons joined the band

 A retrospective album entitled "Finest Specimens" was released on the Dromedary Records label on Oct 19, 2010.
 The album contained cuts from most of the band's studio albums as well as previously unreleased live tracks, demos, and one new song.

 Their 2011 release, Delicate Friction, was the band's first record of all-new material since the mid-1990s.